haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 5. Now look at the ring_rail_line_stations and railway_stations layers, for the visualization we would only like to have the stations that are part of the ring rail line, and have them seperated by pre-existing, new, and planned stations.
 	- Let's start by removing the stations that are not part of the ring rail line, toggle on editing for the railway_stations layer, select the stations we want to remove, and use *Delete Selected* in the editing toolbar (save edits and toggle off editing).
 	- Now take a look at the attribute table of the ring_rail_line_stations layer, as you can see there is already a field for which stations are new and planned, so we can use symbology to differentiate these.
+	- Optionally: Convert the train stations from polygons to points: https://docs.qgis.org/3.16/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html#centroids
+		- Points scale better, are easier to edit, and easire to add lab

 6. Make a visualization to show the ring rail line.
 Show on your map: where the railway is underground, which stations are new and whatever else you find convenient.
 You can use data you have from previous exercises (e.g. sea -layer).
 	- Use categorized symobology to show the different types of railway and stations